MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 Microsoft Edge is already one of the most secure browsers with features like phishing protection, typosquatting, and more to protect users when they're browsing online.
 Adding to these security features, Microsoft Edge is introducing Web Content Filtering (WCF) for Educational Institutions to help them keep students safe online.
 Using this feature, you can choose categories of websites that students aren't allowed to access while using Microsoft Edge.

 To use this feature, set it up via the Microsoft Edge management service using the following the steps.

+> [!NOTE]
+> The feature is in private preview and if you are not seeing the Web Content Filtering option on the Edge Management Service portal, fill in the [Web Content Filtering on Edge Sign Up](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR3CvGGcWzIJGnMv7feIR0J1UQ1NWNURZWVU2T1RWWVA2VzUwOEFBNkUwMi4u) form to apply for access.

 ## Prerequisites